BeaconCMS/beacon/guides/introduction/installation.md

 To create the resources for your site, you'll need an admin interface that can be installed following the [Beacon LiveAdmin installation guide](https://github.com/BeaconCMS/beacon_live_admin/blob/main/guides/introduction/installation.md).

-We also have prepared the guide [Your First Site](https://github.com/BeaconCMS/beacon/blob/main/guides/introduction/your_first_site.md) to get your started into creating the first layout, pages, and components for your site.
+We also have prepared the guide [Your First Site](https://github.com/BeaconCMS/beacon/blob/main/guides/introduction/your_first_site.md) to get started into creating the first layout, pages, and components for your site.

 ## TLDR